omdevteam/om/docs_src/documentation_running_onda.rst

   - P11 Beamline

-Instructions to acess OnDA at these facilities can be found :doc:`here
+Instructions on how to access OnDA at these beamlines can be found :doc:`here
 <documentation_getting_onda>`.
-The following documentation focuses on running OnDA
+The following documentation focuses on running the OnDA
-at the supported beamlines.
+monitor for Serial Crystallography at the supported facilities.

 LCLS Facility - AMO and CXI Beamlines
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-At these beamlines, OnDA must be run on some machines known as *monitoring nodes*.
-Only on these machines the data stream can be accessed in real time.
+At these beamlines, OnDA must be run on the group of machines known as *monitoring nodes*.
+Only these computers can access the data stream in real time.
 The monitoring nodes have hostnames that match the following scheme:

 * **Monitoring nodes at CXI**: daq-cxi-monXX
 * **Monitoring nodes at AMO**: daq-amo-monXX

 where XX is a zero-padded number.
-The specific monitoring nodes available for OnDA can change for every experiment and sometimes even during an experiment.
-The beamline scientists can usually provide information about the monitoring nodes that should be used at any given time.
+The set of specific monitoring nodes available to run OnDA can be different for every experiment (Sometimes it can change even during the course of a single experiment).
+The beamline scientists can provide information about which monitoring nodes should be used at any given time.

-In order to run OnDA, after logging into the first monitoring node (following instructions provided by the beamline scientists), a file called '**run_onda_crystallography_lcls.sh**' should be created with the following content:
+In order to run OnDA, after logging into one of the monitoring nodes, a file called '**run_onda_crystallography_lcls.sh**' must be created with the following content:

 .. code-block:: bash